fischersean/json-bible/README.md

 # Bible JSON Data

-Simple python repo that contains the full text of the Bible in JSON-encoded formar (/exports/bible.json).
+Simple Python repo that contains the full text of the Bible in JSON-encoded formart (/exports/bible.json).

 I dont know why this is useful for anyone but here it is.
 This is only used in a seperate app that gives you verses from the Bible corresponding to NFL scores.